dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-inherit-from-the-usercontrol-class.md

 ---
-title: "How to: Inherit from the UserControl Class" ms.date: "03/30/2017"
+title: "How to: Inherit from the UserControl Class"
+description: Learn how to inherit from the UserControl class so that you can combine the functionality of one or more Windows forms controls with custom code. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "inheritance [Windows Forms], Windows Forms custom controls"